 Longtime Netflix customers may have been annoyed by price hikes over the last couple years, and prospective customers may be wondering whether the service is right for them.
-After all, the streaming game is booming and there are several worthy services vying for your credit card number as we speak (er, type).
+After all, the streaming game is booming and there are several worthy services vying for your credit card number in 2018.

 Netflix has three different plans when it comes to streaming: Basic, Standard, and Premium.
 Plans start at $8 and increase incrementally, bringing the Standard and Premium plans to $11 and $14, respectively.
 Of course, things do change, and given the company’s recent stock surges and continually increasing subscriber numbers, Netflix may raise streaming prices sooner than usual.
 Below is a breakdown of what each plan offers:

 |Premium (streaming)||$14||4||HD + Ultra HD|

 The folks at Netflix certainly pride themselves on their streaming platform (and for good reason), but that does not mean the service ditched discs altogether.
 The company still offers DVD and Blu-ray plans — none of which include streaming access — starting at $5 and going up from there.
 The monthly cost determines how many discs you can check out at a time, as well as how many you want per month.

 ||Total discs per month

 ||Number of discs out at once|